Jonathan Tan | December 7, 2018

 Anyone can string a sentence together, but it’s important to refine how the sentence sounds for others reading it.
 So think about your audience and strike the right chord when you next pick up your pen and paper.
 Or fingers on the keyboard, for all you percussive performers!

-We’ve just launched a short online course, Tone Matters, to help you find your voice and connect with your readers.
+We’ve launched a series of videos, Tone Matters, to help you find your voice and connect with your readers.
 Over five lessons, you’ll learn how to craft the right tone with short videos, valuable resources, and activities focused on your real-world experience.